ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 ### Working with sequence data

 In 2020, getting sequence data is very straightforward.
-There are a number of general sources like [NCBI](https://www.ncbi.nlm.nih.gov/nucleotide/) or [modENCODE](http://www.modencode.org/) and more specific ones like [ViPR](https://www.viprbrc.org/).
+There are a number of general sources like [NCBI](https://www.ncbi.nlm.nih.gov/nucleotide/) or [modENCODE](http://www.modencode.org/) and more specific ones like [ViPR](https://www.viprbrc.org/), which focuses on viruses.
 Handling sequence data is readily supported for both R (through Bioconductor's [Biostrings](https://bioconductor.org/packages/release/bioc/html/Biostrings.html), among others) and Python (through biopython's [Seq](https://biopython.org/wiki/Seq) class).

 ### Perform sequence alignment

 Whether your data is from different species or multiple sampling of the same rapidly-evolving species, the first step in inferring phylogenies is to perform a __multiple sequence alignment__ (MSA).
-Some of the tools used are [Clustal](http://www.clustal.org/clustal2/) and the newer [MAFFT](https://mafft.cbrc.jp/alignment/software/).
+Some of the tools used are [Clustal](http://www.clustal.org/clustal2/), [MAFFT](https://mafft.cbrc.jp/alignment/software/), [parsnp](https://github.com/marbl/parsnp), [minimap](https://github.com/marbl/parsnp) and [mummer](https://mummer4.github.io/).

 ### Infer phylogenetic trees